avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 Extracting data from twitter is greatly beneficial because twitter is used to express opinions and engage with others publicly.
 From twitter, Data Scientists are able to find key words among tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagement for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
 As well, tweet data can even be utilized to make predictions such as the [2020 US Presidential Elections](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){:target="_blank"}!
 Pretty amazing, right?

 We as well know that social media influences opinions.
-It starts with following those who tend to have a certain viewpoint who then shares resources, links, and more towards that point of view.
+Opinions are spread through following other accounts that tend to share a certain viewpoint with the use of resources, links, and more.
 In result, our opinions grow stronger towards that topic.
 The spread and influence of opinions on social media can positively and negatively impact society.
 An example of negative impact is the rise of hate groups and terrorist organizations through the help of social media.
 [According to Christopher Way, Director of FBI](https://www.fbi.gov/news/testimony/worldwide-threats-to-the-homeland-091720){:target="_blank"}, these dangerous organizations utilize social media platforms to recruit, radicalize vulnerable persons in the U.S., propagate its ideology, and create false personas on social media to discredit U.S. individuals and institutions.

 We can see how analyzing and understanding the intricacies of social media can help pinpoint how, where, and why trending opinions spread.
 Alright, at this point you are probably thinking to yourself, "Wow!
 Data from social media is super cool!"

 ## Purpose
 For my project, I am focusing on the context of popular topics from collecting tweet data regarding the 2020 US Presidential election.
-The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitudes within text.
+The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitudes within a text.

 **A few questions to answer with sentiment analysis and topic modelling:**

-- How do the majority of tweets collected perceive Trump and Biden in total versus for each state?
+- How do the majority of tweets perceive Trump and Biden in total versus for each state?
 Does the perception change from June 2020 to October 2020?
-- What is the sentiment on specific topics that were important to the election such as COVID19, voter fraud, BLM, supremacist groups, Trump tax return, Supreme Court, anti-mask.
+- What is the sentiment on specific topics that were important to the election such as COVID19, voter fraud, BLM, supremacist groups, Trump tax return, supreme court, anti-mask.
 - How do tweets posted from a twitter account user with a large following perceive certain topics?
 - What are the top 5 positively perceived topics versus top 5 negatively perceived topics?

+These are questions that will be answered as I continue this project.
+For the rest of this post I will be focusing on the senttiment analysis methods.

 ## Methods